Fuzhou Fujian, China Travel Guide

 Chinese New Year (late January/February) causes most businesses to close for a number of days to a week.
 Travel volume becomes extremely busy in this timeframe.

 Public transport runs on holiday schedules during festive periods.
 Some shops and restaurants may close, especially during Chinese New Year.
-Banks and government offices will be closed.
+Banks and government offices is set to be closed.

 During Chinese public holidays, expect increased crowds and potential travel delays.
-Book accommodations and transport well in advance.
+Reserve lodging and transport well in advance.

-Engage with Fuzhou's culture respectfully to foster positive interactions and a understanding.
+Engage with Fuzhou's the culture in a respectful way to encourage good interactions and a understanding.

 A nod or a slight bow conveys politeness.
-Handshakes are common in formal settings or business interactions.
+Handshakes are prevalent in formal settings or business interactions.
 Addressing elders with respect (e.g., "Auntie" or "Uncle") is customary.

 Wait for elders to be seated first.
 Chopsticks are the main utensil.
 Dining is often a shared experience with shared dishes.